Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 ## SysId Usage

+> **WARNING: The version of SysId included in WPILib 2024.1.1 is not compatible with WPILOG files exported from AdvantageScope as described below.
+This will be fixed soon.**

 1. After setting up URCL as shown above, configure the SysId routine using `null` for the mechanism log consumer.
 An example is shown below for Java.

 ```java